-Obstacles will be visually inspected at least once in every 24-hour period, or at least once in every 48-hour period, or at least once in every 7-day period.
+Obstacles will be visually inspected at least once in every 24-hour period.

-A plan that shows the location of each of these obstacle lights is available at: Appendix H.
+A plan that shows the location of each of these obstacle lights is available at: Appendix G.

 At the completion of each obstacle light inspection, the following information are detailed with the Tracker Airside Application and within the Serviceability Inspection Checklists: